fp555/exh-tags-preview/README.md

 - A gallery is inaccessible (permanently deleted, copyright claimed, banned in your country...);
 - E-H API is acting up (check your browser console).

+Due to the heavy reliance on modern CSS/JS features and APIs, this userscript is only supposed to work on:
+- Chrome/Chromium/Edge **v120+**
+- Firefox **v117+**
+- Safari **v17.2+**
+- Tammpermonkey **v5.3.0+**
+- Violentmonkey **v2.19.1+**

+While it's definitely possible to rewrite some code in order to make it work on older browsers, I have no interest in mantaining such a thing.

-### Missing features & requests
+### Feature requests
 If it's something that's not too unrelated to the purpose of this userscript, [open an issue](https://github.com/fp555/exh-tags-preview/issues/new) and convince me to work on it.
-If you look closely you can see I already added tiny little fixes that are unrelated to displaying tags.

 If you end up creating your own version of this userscript consider [creating a pull request](https://help.github.com/articles/creating-a-pull-request/) if you'd like me to merge your changes.

 ### Is this spyware?
 I couldn't care less about your disgusting fetishes: I already have mine, and I can guarantee they're objectively better than yours :smirk:.
-Your questionable browsing history shall remain between you and your assigned glow-in-the-dark agent, 'cause I don't want anything to do with it.
-This userscript was originally made for personal use and convenience, and the idea of collecting user data has never crossed my mind.
-Luckily for you the source code is right here, you can just, like... read it or something.
+Rest assured that this userscript isn't going to help your assigned glow-in-the-dark agent collect your questionable browsing history.
+This userscript was originally made for personal use and convenience, and I still have no use nor time to waste for such features.

+If you're too smart to simply believe whatever strangers write on the Internet, the source code is right here, you can just, like... read it or something.

 ### How do I get past the panda?
 LURK MOAR NEWFAG